OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. Open [Office on the web](https://office.live.com/) or OneDrive.
 Using the **Create** option, make a document in **Excel**, **OneNote**, **PowerPoint**, or **Word**.
 In this new document, select **Share**, select **Copy Link**, and copy the URL.

-1. In the command line starting at the root directory of your project, run the following command.
+1. Open a Command Prompt as an administrator.
+In the command line starting at the root directory of your project, run the following command.
 Replace "{url}" with the URL that you copied.

     [!INCLUDE [npm start:web command syntax](../includes/start-web-sideload-instructions.md)]